JuliaGraphs/MultilayerGraphs.jl/paper/paper_long.md

 Multilayer graphs have been adopted to model the structure and dynamics of a wide spectrum of high-dimensional, non-linear, multi-scale, time-dependent complex systems including physical, chemical, biological, neuronal, socio-technical, epidemiological, ecological and economic networks [@Cozzo2013; @Granell2013; @Massaro2014; @Estrada2014; @AzimiTafreshi2016; @Baggio2016; @DeDomenico2016; @Amato2017; @DeDomenico2017; @Pilosof2017; @deArruda2017; @Gosak2018; @SorianoPaos2018; @Timteo2018; @Buldu2018; @Lim2019; @Mangioni2020; @Aleta2020; @Aleta2022].

-We have chosen the [Julia language](https://julialang.org) for this software package because it is a modern, open-source, high-level, high-performance dynamic language for technical computing [@Bezanson2017].
-At the best of our knowledge there are currently no software packages dedicated to the creation, manipulation and analysis of multilayer graphs implemented in the Julia language apart from MultilayerGraphs.jl itself [@Moroni_Monticone_MultilayerGraphs_2022].
+At the best of our knowledge there are currently no software packages dedicated to the creation, manipulation and analysis of multilayer graphs implemented in the [Julia language](https://julialang.org) [@Bezanson2017] apart from MultilayerGraphs.jl itself [@Moroni_Monticone_MultilayerGraphs_2022].

 # Main Features